Which Charity Lottery Has the Best Odds in Australia?

 Which charity lottery has the best odds in Australia?
 Compare live draws by entries per dollar using real ticket caps.
 Updated June 2026.

-Quick Answer: **TL;DR:** The best charity lottery odds depend on the ticket cap and cost per entry, not the operator's brand; smaller draws like Deaf Lottery typically offer better odds-per-dollar than large national lotteries, though with smaller prizes.
+Quick Answer: The best charity lottery odds depend on the ticket cap and cost per entry, not the operator's brand.
+Smaller draws like Deaf Lottery typically offer better odds-per-dollar than large national lotteries, though with smaller prizes.

 The Question Everyone Gets Wrong

 Most punters shopping for a charity lottery ticket ask the wrong question.
-They want to know which brand has the best odds — RSL Art Union, Deaf Lottery, Mater Prize Home — when the real question is which specific draw, open right now, gives you the most entries per dollar spent.
+They want to know which brand has the best odds — RSL Art Union, Deaf Lottery, Dream Home Art Union — when the real question is which specific draw, open right now, gives you the most entries per dollar spent.
 Those are completely different things, and confusing them costs people money every single week.

 Here's what most people miss: odds in a charity lottery aren't fixed by the operator's name or reputation.
 They're fixed by one number — the total ticket cap for that draw.
 Divide that cap by the number of tickets you buy, and you've got your real odds.
 Everything else is marketing.